-Because it has a name that sounds familiar from a native iOS version, iTranslate is a well-known translation application compatible with Android.
+Since it has a name that sounds familiar to a native iOS version, iTranslate is a well-known translation application compatible with Android.
 The added advantage is that it also functions as a dictionary app, displaying verb conjugations, synonyms, and other information alongside the translations. iTranslate lets you read text and speech in over 100 languages and swap between dialects, both online and offline.

 4. Yandex Translate

 The app also has the same features as other translation applications, such as speech and camera translations, but that the latter’s scope was limited to a few languages.
-The app is now adding history and favorite features to save translations in line with many others.
+The app is now adding history and favourite features to save translations in line with many other users.

-Translation is simple and fast with TextGrabber: aim your mobile camera at written material, and TextGrabber automatically recognizes and translates it with no internet connection.
-Not just files, it also has a one-of-a-kind real-time recognition feature that extracts information in 60+ languages from any place.
+The translation is simple and fast with TextGrabber: aim your mobile camera at written material, and TextGrabber automatically recognizes and translates it with no internet connection.
+Not just records, it also has a one-of-a-kind real-time recognition feature that extracts information in 60+ languages from every surface.